 - Now, pour the rest of your water volume.
 If your tare before adding any water, you’ll target 288 grams.
 (That’s 18g of coffee multiplied by our brew-ratio of 16, for those keeping track at home.)
 Pour methods can be complex, but in general: don’t pour in a single place, don’t pour all at once, and don’t pour too close to the edge.
 Fancy spirals vs letters vs whatever debates are explored a bit more below.

 That’s the end of our Hario V60 instructions.
 But if you want more detail or some related thoughts, keep reading. 🤓

-Quick Summary of Vital Concepts about your Hario V60 Coffee Making
+Summary of Vital Concepts About Hario V60 Coffee Making

 We’ll just cover a lot of things I didn’t feel we needed to cover in depth above but that’ll be quite important for someone brand new to brewing with the V60 pour over method.